cryptotechguru/block-explorer/README.md

 ### Syncing databases with the blockchain

+The explorer automatically syncs with the blockchain on configurable intervals which can be set by modifying the following variables in default.json (in milliseconds):

+    "sync_timeout": 60000, // sync the database with the blockchain (includes addresses, transactions, blocks, etc) "market_timeout": 120000, // sync the database with enabled markets "peer_timeout": 240000, // checks peer connections and records in the database

-sync.js (located in scripts/) is used for updating the local databases.
-This script must be called from the explorers root directory.
+These scripts can also be called manually. scripts/sync.js must be called from the explorer's root directory.

     Usage: node scripts/sync.js [database] [mode]